siobhanlgorman/knits-and-pieces/README.md

   - [allauth](https://django-allauth.readthedocs.io/en/latest/installation.html) for authentication, registration, account management as well as 3rd party (social) account authentication
   - [crispy-forms](https://django-crispy-forms.readthedocs.io/) to style the forms
   - [gunicorn](https://gunicorn.org/) as the server for Heroku
-  - [psycopg2](https://pypi.org/project/psycopg2/)as an adaptor for Python and PostgreSQL databases
+  - [psycopg2](https://pypi.org/project/psycopg2/) as an adaptor for Python and PostgreSQL databases
   - [dj-database](https://pypi.org/project/dj-database-url/) to parse the database URL from the environment variables in Heroku
   - [django-storages](https://django-storages.readthedocs.io/en/latest/) was used for backend storage with AWS
   - [django-countries](https://pypi.org/project/django-countries/) was used to provide a country field for the Order model